Best gaming headsets in 2024: I'd bet my ears on these headphones

 How do we test gaming headsets?

-You can read all about how PC Gamer tests hardware in our how we test guide, but here's a quick breakdown of specifically how we test gaming headsets.
+You can read all about how PC Gamer tests hardware in our How We Test guide, but here's a quick breakdown of specifically how we test gaming headsets.

-Each headset that we test we use as our daily drivers for at least a week, that way we get to experience not just the sound, but what it's like to use each set of cans on a daily basis.
+Each headset that we test we use as our daily driver for at least a week, that way we get to experience not just the sound, but what it's like to use each set of cans on a daily basis.

 We test each headset in a number of different game genres—shooters, battle royales, and racing games make for particularly good testing scenarios since the former tends to test the low-end and reveal muddiness and distortion, while Battlefield, PUBG, et al are great for positional audio tracking.